As coronavirus cases explode in Iran, U.S. sanctions hinder its access to drugs and medical equipment

-The Trump administration has also reduced the number of licenses it grants to companies for certain medical exports to Iran, according to quarterly reports from the Office of Foreign Assets Control, or OFAC, the enforcement agency of the U.S. Treasury Department.
-The list of items requiring special authorization includes oxygen generators, full-face mask respirators and thermal imaging equipment, all of which are needed to treat patients and keep medical workers safe, doctors say.
+The Trump administration has also reduced the number of licenses it grants to companies for certain medical exports to Iran, according to quarterly reports from a U.S. Treasury Department enforcement agency.
+The list of items requiring special authorization includes oxygen generators, full-face respirator masks and thermal imaging equipment, all of which are needed to treat patients and keep medical workers safe, doctors say.

 The tough measures are part of a U.S. “maximum pressure campaign” against Iran, adopted by the Trump administration after it unilaterally withdrew from the 2015 nuclear deal Iran had signed with world powers.

-Iranian medical workers and global public health experts say it is not possible to determine exactly how much U.S. sanctions have impacted Iran’s capacity to fight the virus — which has infected more than 35,000 Iranians, killed at least 2,500 and spawned outbreaks in other countries.
-But they say it is clear that the Iranian health care system is being deprived of equipment necessary to save lives and prevent wider infection.
+Iranian medical workers and global public health experts say it is not possible to determine exactly how much U.S. sanctions have affected Iran’s capacity to fight a virus that by official counts has infected more than 35,000 Iranians and killed at least 2,500 — some estimates put the toll far higher — while spawning outbreaks in other countries.
+But they say it is clear that the Iranian health-care system is being deprived of equipment necessary to save lives and prevent wider infection.

 “There are a lot of shortages now. . . .
 [Hospitals] do not have enough diagnostic kits or good quality scanners, and there is also a shortage of masks,” said Nouradin Pirmoazen, a thoracic surgeon and former lawmaker in Iran.